House construction cost in Bangalore is Rs 1500 / sq ft

 The condition of the proposed residential house construction site will have a great impact on the cost of construction.
 Groundwater, poor soil conditions, wetlands, overhead lines, buried storage tanks and archaeological sites are some conditions which will lead to the increase in the cost of the development of the site.

 If the soil condition is very poor, rectification steps should be taken.
 You will want to spend more money on the development of the site.

 If the materials used for the construction are available locally, the construction cost will be low.
 On the other hand, if the material is to be procured from a long distance, it is prone to increase.

 The choice exercised by you in the selection of various kinds of materials will have an impact on the cost.
 The quality and type of material will influence the construction cost.
 You will want to exercise options for painting, flooring, electrical works, plumbing, bore-well, soil, cement, sand, bricks, water, steel, stone aggregate, and doors & windows.

 You should be aware of the material cost, shipping cost and taxes so that the calculation can be done very efficiently.

-The demand for workforce will be high to execute large construction projects.
+The demand for the workforce will be high to execute large construction projects.
 You might want to call workers from other parts of the state or country to execute the project.
-The labour cost to perform specialized tasks will be very high.
+The labor cost to perform specialized tasks will be very high.

-If the construction project goes for many years, there will be the impact of inflation.
-If there is an increase in the cost of materials, tools, and equipment, there will be the corresponding correction on the construction cost.
+If the construction project goes for many years, there will be an impact on inflation.
+If there is an increase in the cost of materials, tools, and equipment, there will be a corresponding correction on the construction cost.
 You should be aware of the change in labour cost as well.
 Hence, there should be a contract with the builder so that there will not be any risk to the customer.

 PLAN AND SPECIFICATIONS: